Best Gifts for Kids: Ages 5-8

 Give them a structural frame for their next Fort Building Adventure.
 Endless possibilities for building and open-ended play.

-A whole lot of learning is packed into this Young Scientists Kit.
+A whole lot of learning is packed into this Kids Science Set.
 From growing various crystals and breaking open a geode to studying fossils and minerals, any budding scientist will love this set.

 Travel across the world from the comfort of your home with this talking Intelliglobe.
 A wireless reader delivers facts about the various continents, countries, bodies of water, landforms, and more.
 (An added benefit is that this globe can be plugged in so your batteries won’t constantly need to be replaced.)

 Having a kid-friendly World Atlas on the coffee table is another easy way to encourage curiosity about the world.
-This one has wonderful illustrations and photographs.
+Just as you’d expect from National Geographic, this one has wonderful illustrations and photographs.

-On a smaller scale, this Local Universe Marble Set is a good stocking stuffer.
+On a smaller scale, this Earth Moon Mars to scale Marble Set is a good stocking stuffer.
 Convenient little rings are included to hold each planet.

-Terms like “global warming” may not be on their radar but it won’t be long before this generation of kids is working on new technologies to save the planet.
-Get them thinking about alternative energy with toys like Snap Circuits Green Alternative Energy…
+It won’t be long before this generation is working on new technologies to save the planet.
+Get them thinking about alternative energy early with toys like Snap Circuits Green Alternative Energy.

 …or a Wind Power Learning Kit.